ckuelker/quick-guide-en-us/DevOps/Monitoring/zabbix.md

 #### Securing Zabbix 4.0.4 PHP Front End

-To restrict the directories allowed to be read by your [Zabbix] PHP front end, setting a PHP `open_basedir` directive is suggested.
+To restrict the directories that are allowed to be read by your [Zabbix] PHP frontend, setting a PHP `open_basedir` directive is suggested.

 Put this example in your `/etc/apache2/conf-available/zabbix-frontend-php.conf`, near the other